- Effective Date: 5/8/2025

 For Healthcare Operations: To evaluate and improve our services.

-As Required by Law: To comply with legal obligations, including Kentucky state laws and federal regulations.
+As Required by Law: To comply with legal obligations, including Kentucky state law, as well as federal law

-For Public Health Activities: To report public health information as required by law.
+For Public Health Activities: To report public health information as required or permitted by Kentucky state law or federal law.

-For Law Enforcement Purposes: Only with your written consent, a valid court order, or as required by Kentucky law, particularly regarding SUD and mental health treatment records.
+For Law Enforcement Purposes: To comply with valid court order, administrative subpoena, or as otherwise required by Kentucky state law or federal law.

 To Avert a Serious Threat: To prevent a serious threat to your health and safety or the safety of others.

-For Business Associates: We may share your health information with third-party business associates who perform healthcare-related functions on our behalf, ensuring they also comply with HIPAA and 42 CFR Part 2 protections.
+For Business Associates and Qualified Services Organizations: We may share your health information with third-party business associates who perform healthcare-related functions on our behalf, ensuring they also comply with federal law via HIPAA and 42 CFR Part 2 protections.

 - In response to a valid court order.